TITO-Threat-Intel/TITO-Framework/README.md

     * Will this create false positives?
 (Craft Finished Products, Fight for Feedback)
     * Will this negatively impact operations?
 (Craft Finished Products, Fight for Feedback)
     * How will I know it works?
 How do I know when it stops working?
 (Craft Finished Products, Fight for Feedback)
-* BONUS: Decay or "age-out" indicators
+* BONUS: Decay or "age out" indicators
     * How much of my giant blacklist is still relevant?
 (Fight for Feedback)
     * How can I make my list more relevant in the future?
 (Fight for Feedback)